russolsen/md_inc/README.md

 	Note that the lines matching START and END are not included in the output.

-You can also exclude lines based on a regular expression:
+And you can exclude lines based on a regular expression:

     Pull in the contents of file1, skipping any lines that contain DONTWANT